 Collecting data from a range of sources, formats, and systems comes with inherent challenges.
 You need standardised, consistent data to make your system the source of truth for internal and external stakeholders.

-Data-driven digital solutions have become table stakes for fiduciaries.
+Data-driven digital solutions have become table stakes for trustees.
 They are no longer a far-off, future project to which firms should aspire.
-Clients’ digital service expectations are evolving now, and fiduciaries need to deliver.
-However,...
+Clients’ digital service expectations are evolving now, and trustees need to deliver.
+However, the way...